Brennan-M-Long/Brennan-M-Long/README.md

   </i></b>
 </div>

 U.S. Army combat veteran with 9 years of Active-Duty military service; active secret.
-Results-driven individual with proven leader attributes and a team-player mindset.
-Recipient of multiple awards for professionalism and the commitment to personal and professional growth.
+Results-driven individual who has a passion for learning everything under the sun!
+From C# in my MSSA program, to learning more about the universe with NASA's JPL podcasts, to running through YouTube rabbit-holes to fill the gaps in my knowledge base.

 <div align="left">
   <i><b>